ArnavN0tiyal/-DEPRECATED-Terminal/README.md

-This terminal is now deprecated and now will be replaced with supershell in super (Dev branch)
+This terminal is now deprecated and now will be replaced with vshell